-1. Open a telnet session and log into the device as admin.
+- 2. Open a telnet session and log into the device as admin.
 The default password is password.
-Enable the logging function on your telnet or serial console connection.

-2. Back up the current configuration by entering the configUpload -all.
+Enable the logging function on your telnet or serial console connection. - 3.
+Back up the current configuration by entering configUpload.
 Enter the requested information at the prompts.

-If you are using the Virtual Fabric feature, run configupload -vf before running the configupload command to save the logical switch configuration.
+Note: If you are using the Virtual Fabric feature, run configupload -vf before running the configupload command to save the logical switch configuration.

-This configUpload -all command uploads the device configuration to the customer-defined FTP server, making it available for downloading.
-Alternatively, you can save the configuration file to a Brocade USB device.
-For more information about this command, refer to the Brocade Fabric OS Command Reference.
+This configUpload command uploads the device configuration to the customer-defined FTP server, making it available for downloading.
+Alternatively, you can save the configuration file to a USB device.
+For more information about this command, refer to the Fabric OS Command Reference.

 '''

 switch:admin> configupload

-Protocol (scp or ftp) [ftp]: ftp
+Protocol (scp, ftp, sftp, local) [ftp]: ftp

 Server Name or IP Address [host]: 123.123.123.123

 User Name [user]: Admin24

-File Name [config.txt]: config-switch0.txt
+Path/Filename [<home dir>/config.txt]: config-switch0.txt

+Section (all|chassis|switch [all]): all

 Password:

 Upload complete

-switch:admin>
+switch: admin>

 '''

-3. Record the WWN value: Enter wwn, and then copy the command output into a file named config-miscinfo.txt.
+4. Record the WWN value: Enter wwn, and then copy the command output into a file named config-miscinfo.txt.